redhat-developer-tooling/developer-platform-install/README.md

 http server always returns let you pass account information page, but if you plan to install and test CDK in DevStudio use your real Red Hat user name from developers.rdhat.com.

+#### With mock server for download-manager resources only

+In Windows System Properties Setting Dialog add

+    DSI_REJECT_UNAUTHORIZED=false
+    DM_STAGE_HOST=localhost

+to your user environment variables.

+Then download (VPN is Required) requirements with

+    gulp prefetch

+When download is finished run https mock servers to mimic developers.redhat.com with download-manager links.
+In separate windows execute

+    node gulp-tasks/https-server.js

+Now you are ready to test online installer without actual bits published to download-manager.
+Start dist/win/DevelopmentSuiteInstaller-win32-x64-*.exe from package explorer and use it as you would normally do after release.

 Releasing the installer
 -----------------------